kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-Pods-and-images/03_save_time_by_using_aliiases/transcript.md

 Now one important that might catch you out is that aliases only exists for the current terminal session.
 That means that this alias won't work in a new terminal session.

-Luckily There's a simple fix for that, all you have to is append your aliases to the end of your shell's config file.
-So everytime you start a new shell, these aliases get executed when you're new shell is starting up.
+Luckily There's a simple fix for that, all you have to do is append your aliases to the end of your shell's config file.
+So everytime you start a new shell, these aliases get executed when you're new shell session is starting up.

 After that your aliases will always be available.
 Let's open up a new terminal just to double check.
 Cool that worked.
 Ok let's close that again.

+I'll be use this tp alias along with a few other handy aliases throughout the course.
+I've included all these aliases in this video's description if you want to use them as well.

-By the way if you're using a bash terminal then you need to appeand this command to your .bashrc file instead.
+By the way if you're a bash user then you need to append your alias commands to your .bashrc file instead.

 Ok let's take a break here and I'll see you in the next video.